Fortunately, I’ve found 7 good ways to keep chips fresher for longer.

 First, press all the air out of the chip bag.
 Then, fold the top of the bag down until just above your chips.
 Finally, fold both sides inward and hold them there with your thumbs while unfolding the bag in the opposite direction (but downward rather than upward).

-These videos show similar ways to fold a potato chip bag:
+This video shows a similar way to fold a potato chip bag:

 On a related note, do you cut off the top of the bag of potato chips each time?